FIWARE-GEs/ckan-extensions.right-time-context/README.md

 CKAN extension that will give you the ability to manage real-time resources provided by a FIWARE Context Broker.
 This extension also provides a basic view to provide a data preview to user browsing context broker resources, altough it can be combined with other plugins (e.g. the [`ckanext-wirecloud_view`](https://github.com/conwetlab/ckanext-wirecloud_view.git) one) to provide a more advanced visualization of the data provided using CKAN.

-**Note**: This extension is being tested in CKAN 2.5, 2.6 and 2.7.
+**Note**: This extension is being tested using CKAN 2.5, 2.6, 2.7 and 2.8.
 These are therefore considered as the supported versions